Dorian8013/algo/docs/deploy-from-ansible.md

   * Installs a [Wireguard](https://www.wireguard.com/) server, with a startup script, and automatic checks for upgrades
   * Creates wireguard.conf files for Linux clients as well as QR codes for Apple/Android clients

-### Local Installation

-- role: local, provider: local

-This role is intended to be run for local install onto an Ubuntu server, or onto an unsupported cloud provider's Ubuntu instance.
-Required variables:

-- server - IP address of your server (or "localhost" if deploying to the local machine)
-- endpoint - public IP address of the server you're installing on
-- ssh_user - name of the SSH user you will use to install on the machine (passwordless login required).
-If `server=localhost`, this isn't required.

-Note that by default, the iptables rules on your existing server will be overwritten.
-If you don't want to overwrite the iptables rules, you can use the `--skip-tags iptables` flag.

 ### Amazon EC2

 Required variables: